 The samurai warrior class came about when it was declared that Japan would not provide an army to protect its people.
 Wealthy families hired samurai warriors to help protect their lands and also keep the peace during feudal Japan.
 Answering only to the shoguns, the samurai exercised real power and would often battle with other samurai from rival families over disputed territorial claims.

 Eventually, Japan became unified under one government and Japan’s feudal period was coming to an end.
 The samurai warrior class was no longer needed and was forbidden from carrying any weapons.
 The samurai armor then served as more of a status symbol to show the prestige of the individual.
-Closely inspecting the armor reveals intricate and precious metal details—all beautifully crafted by hand—various furs, leathers, and even feathers.
+Close inspection of the armor reveals intricate and precious metal details—all beautifully crafted by hand—various furs, leathers, and even feathers.
 It’s easy to see how these armor suits could aesthetically be used for those who wanted to show their status among the other classes in Japan.

 The samurai armor would often have the family crest, or the symbol of the family, of which they served, intricately placed throughout their armor to help identify them.
 With the introduction of gun powder to the battlefield, the samurai began wearing taller ornate helmets that could be seen in the smoke filled battles by their soldiers, and would serve to help identify the commanding officers.
 Face guards served both as a protection from arrows, as well as, a means to intimidate enemies.
 Even the horses riding into battle would wear masks both for protection and intimidation.